 Welcome to the State Mining & Geology Board (SMGB)

-- The next committee and regular business meetings are scheduled for April 9, 2015 in Sacramento.
-The Agenda Notices and Staff Reports can be found here.
+- The next meeting is scheduled for June 9, 2016 in Sacramento.
+The agenda notice can be found here.

 The SMGB is composed of nine members appointed by the Governor, and confirmed by the Senate, for four-year terms.
 The SMGB serves as a regulatory, policy, and appeals body representing the State's interests in geology, geologic and seismologic hazards, conservation of mineral resources and reclamation of lands following surface mining activities.

 The SMGB operates within the Department of Conservation, and is granted certain autonomous responsibilities and obligations under several statutes including the Alquist-Priolo Earthquake Fault Zoning Act, the Seismic Hazards Mapping Act, and the Surface Mining and Reclamation Act.
 The SMGB's general authority is granted under

 Public Resources Code (PRC) Sections 660-678.
 Specifically, PRC Section 662(b) requires all SMGB members to "represent the general public interest".

 Most of the documents on this site are in Adobe's Portable Document Format (PDF).
 Adobe makes a free reader available